Dear readers of ADxS.org, please forgive the disruption.

 4.1.2.
 Adenosine and adenosine antagonists inhibit D2 receptors in A2A-D2 heteromers¶

-A2A-D2 heteromers occur primarily in the striatum, and there mainly in the GABA-ergic striatopallidal neurons.
-Here, A2A activation increases GABA release and counteracts the effects induced by D2 receptors.8
+A2A-D2 heteromers occur primarily in the striatum, especially in the GABA-ergic striatopallidal neurons.
+Here, A2A activation increases GABA release and counteracts the effects induced by D2 receptors.9

 predominant (due to the higher distribution of adenylyl cyclase type V)

-upon upregulation of “Activator of G-protein signaling 3” (AGS3), however:
+upon upregulation of “Activator of G-protein signaling 3” (AGS3):

 increasingly synergistic interaction

-Spine neurons in the striatum are predominantly controlled by dopamine, glutamate, acetylcholine, and adenosine.
-Adenosine is released inside and outside the synapse, from where it addresses extrasynaptic and intrasynaptic adenosine receptors in and near glutamatergic synapses.11
+Spine neurons in the striatum are predominantly controlled by dopamine, glutamate, acetylcholine and adenosine.
+Adenosine is released inside and outside the synapse, from where it addresses extrasynaptic and intrasynaptic adenosine receptors in and near glutamatergic synapses.12

-At least in A2A / D2 - heteromers, A2A ligands (agonists as well as antagonists alone, but not when agonists and antagonists occur simultaneously) cause reduced affinity and signaling of D2 agonists.6112 In contrast, when a D2 agonist binds to a D2 heteromer, A2A agonist binding is suppressed12
+At least in A2A / D2 heteromers, A2A ligands (agonists as well as antagonists alone, but not when agonists and antagonists occur simultaneously) cause a reduced affinity and signaling effect of D2 agonists.6413 If, on the other hand, a D2 agonist binds to a D2 heteromer, the binding of A2A agonists is suppressed13

-The A2A / D2 interaction possibly influences the intracellular formation of cyclic AMP not only at the membrane level but also at the second messenger level.
-This could even be the decisive effect.12
+The A2A / D2 interaction may influence the intracellular formation of cyclic AMP not only at the membrane level, but also at the second messenger level.
+This could even be the decisive effect.13

-Details of the interaction of A2A and D2 receptors
+Details on the interaction of A2A and D2 receptors

-A2A and D2 receptors can be connected in two opposite ways: at the membrane level and intracellularly8
+A2A and D2 receptors can be connected in two opposite ways: at the membrane level and intracellularly9

 Membrane level

-A2A activation has a balancing effect on D2 stimulation:40
+A2A activation has a balancing effect on D2 stimulation:42

-Activation has a balancing effect against D2 stimulation115
+Activation has a balancing effect compared to D2 stimulation120

 reduced D2 dopamine affinity